fasteater/aztec-packages/docs/docs/aztec/concepts/accounts/index.md

 ## What is an account address

 Address is derived from the [address keys](keys.md#address-keys).
 While the AddressPublicKey is an elliptic curve point of the form (x,y) on the [Grumpkin elliptic curve](https://github.com/AztecProtocol/aztec-connect/blob/9374aae687ec5ea01adeb651e7b9ab0d69a1b33b/markdown/specs/aztec-connect/src/primitives.md), the address is its x coordinate.
 The corresponding y coordinate can be derived if needed.
-For x to be a legitimate address, address there should exist a corresponding y that satisfies the curve equation.
-Any field element cannot work as an address.
+For x to be a legitimate address, there should exist a corresponding y that satisfies the curve equation.
+Not all field elements can work as an address.

 ### Complete address